bcorrigan/mime-tui/README.md

 - **Fast startup.** `.desktop` files are parsed once and cached in SQLite; subsequent runs do mtime-only checks and start in milliseconds.
-- **Themable.** Colors, borders, cursor shape, etc. via an optional TOML config — every field falls back to a built-in default.
+- **Themable.** Colors, borders, cursor shape, etc. via an optional TOML config.
+Every field falls back to a built-in default.
 - **Mouse supported.** Click to select, scroll-wheel to navigate.

 ## Install